Indian martial arts: Classical period (3rd to 10th centuries)

 Like other branches of Sanskrit literature, treatises on martial arts become more systematic in the course of the 1st millennium AD.
 Vajra-musti, an armed grappling style, is mentioned in sources of the early centuries AD.
 Around this time, tantric philosophers developed important metaphysical concepts such as kundalini, chakra, and mantra.

 The Sushruta Samhita (c.
 4th century) identifies 108 vital points on the human body of which 64 were classified as being lethal if properly struck with a fist or stick.
 Sushruta's work formed the basis of the medical discipline ayurveda which was taught alongside various martial arts.
 With numerous other scattered references to vital points in Vedic and epic sources, it is certain that Indian subcontinent's early fighters knew and practised attacking or defending vital points.

 Around 630, King Narasimhavarman of the Pallava dynasty commissioned dozens of granite sculptures showing unarmed fighters disarming armed opponents.
 This is similar to the style described in the Agni Purana.

 Martial arts were not exclusive to the kshatriya caste, though the warrior class used them more extensively.
-The 8th-century text Kuvalaymala by Udyotanasuri recorded fighting techniques being taught at educational institutions, where non-kshatriya students from throughout the subcontinent “were learning and practicing archery, fighting with sword and shield, with daggers, sticks, lances, and with fists, and in duels (niyuddham)”.
+The 8th-century text Kuvalaymala by Udyotanasuri recorded fighting techniques being taught at educational institutions, where non-kshatriya students from throughout the subcontinent "were learning and practicing archery, fighting with sword and shield, with daggers, sticks, lances, and with fists, and in duels (niyuddham)".
 Hindu priests of the traditional gurukula still teach unarmed fighting techniques to their students as a way of increasing stamina and training the physical body.

-The early Rajput dynasty Gurjara-Pratihara came into power during the 7th century and founded a kyshatria dynasty in northern India which exceeded the preceding Gupta Empire.
+The Gurjara-Pratihara came into power during the 7th century and founded a kshatriya dynasty in northern India which exceeded the preceding Gupta Empire.
 During this period, Emperor Nagabhata I (750–780 AD) and Mihir Bhoja I (836–890) commissioned various texts on martial arts, and were themselves practitioners of these systems.
 Shiva Dhanuveda was composed in this era.
 The khadga, a two-handed broad-tipped heavy longsword, was given special preference.
 It was even used for khadga-puja, ritualised worship of the sword.
 The Gurjara-Pratiharas continuously fought off Arab invasions, particularly during the Caliphate campaigns in India.
 The Arab chronicler Sulaiman wrote of the Gurjara ruler as the greatest foe to Islamic expansion, while at the same time praising his cavalry.